 The Canadian Association of Physicists has a group sponsorship agreement with The Personal Insurance Company with regards to home and auto insurance for our members.
-To find out more, call 1-866-816-4530.
+To get a quote or find out more select the following link:

 The Personal refers to The Personal General Insurance Inc. in Quebec and The Personal Insurance Company in all other provinces and territories of Canada.